List of YuYu Hakusho characters: Creation and conception

-Yoshihiro Togashi did not give much thought to the names of the characters.
+Togashi did not give much thought to the names of the characters.
 He came up with them by skimming through a dictionary and combining kanji characters he found appealing.
 The author said the name Yusuke Urameshi is "practically a joke."
 Viz Media explained that the "Yu" is written with the kanji for "ghost", and "Urameshiii..." is a phrase typically said by wailing ghosts.

 Togashi came up with Kazuma Kuwabara's name by combining the names of two professional baseball players (Masumi Kuwata and Kazuhiro Kiyohara).
 Viz Media said that it is also a pun on "Kuwabara kuwabara", a phrase uttered by superstitious people when they are scared.
 Mari Kitayama, a lead character designer for the anime adaptation of Yu Yu Hakusho, stated that she considers Kuwabara to be the most difficult character to design.

 Kurama and Hiei's names came to Togashi on the spur of the moment.
 When the two were introduced, the author had early plans to make Kurama a main character but was uncertain about Hiei.
 Togashi based Hiei's design off of the character Skunky from the manga series Patalliro! by Mineo Maya.
 Kitayama finds Kurama to be the easiest of the main characters to design due to his well-proportioned features and considers Hiei to be her favorite.

-The names of Yusuke's school Sarayashiki and the rival Kasanegafuchi Junior High are both named after haunted mansions in famous ghost stories; Banchō Sarayashiki and Kaidan Kasanegafuchi.
+The names of Yusuke's school, Sarayashiki, and the rival Kasanegafuchi Junior High are both named after haunted mansions in famous ghost stories; Banchō Sarayashiki and Kaidan Kasanegafuchi.

 The names of the characters Roto and Rinku are taken from video game characters of the same names, the former from Dragon Quest and the latter from The Legend of Zelda.

 Togashi's inspiration for the character Mukuro was Kushana of Torumekia from Nausicaä of the Valley of the Wind.

-After receiving a lot of letters both praising and criticizing the voice actors, Togashi clarified that he had no involvement in the anime adaptation.
+After receiving many letters both praising and criticizing the voice actors, Togashi clarified that he had no involvement in the anime adaptation.

+The Tagalog dub, produced in the Philippines and titled Ghost Fighter, uses alternate character names.
+There, Yusuke is Eugene, Kuwabara is Alfred, Hiei is Vincent, Kurama is known as both Denise and Dennis, Genkai is Master Jeremiah, Koenma is Jericho, Keiko (Kayko) is Jenny, and Botan is Charlene.
+The Tagalog dub of the 2023 TV series uses the original Japanese character names.